sylvainemery/sylvainemery.github.io/_posts/2014-11-24-Transfer-files-from-an-FTP-server-to-S3.md

 - forcing the use of the HTTPS API
 - forcing the update method for each file
 - spawning 30 threads to go faster
 - using the `content-type=guess` option: it allows s3-parallel-put to specify the file type while uploading (it can only detect pictures, but that's what I was uploading).
-It's important because otherwise AWS doesn't send the right HTTP header to the browser, and a picture is downloaded instead of being shown in the browser.
+It's important because otherwise AWS doesn't send the right HTTP header to the browser, and when accessed directly a picture is downloaded instead of being shown in the browser.

 The EC2 instance being in the same region of my S3 bucket, the initial upload was blazing fast and took only 1.5 hours.